 - Heat the oven to 170°C (340°F), fan assisted.

-- Sift together flour, baking powder and salt and add them into the batter.
-Stir remove all the lump, then finish with the melted butter.
+- Sift together flour, baking powder, and salt and add them into the batter.
+Stir to remove all the lumps, then finish with the melted butter.
 Stir well.

 - Transfer 1/3 of the batter into a bowl and add the cocoa powder dissolved into the espresso.
 Stir until you get a smooth batter.